Neula

-Neula ([ˈnewlə], plural: neules) is a type of Catalan biscuit, eaten traditionally in Christmas with cava (Catalan champagne) and torró.
-They are often dipped into cava.
-It consists of a very thin sheet of a mixture of egg whites, butter, sugar and flour, flavoured with lemon and rolled.
-At present there are some other popular versions, as neules stuffed with torró de Xixona or others covered with a chocolate lay.
-At present, although they are typical on Christmas, they can sometimes be eaten during the rest of the year, for example with crema catalana or ice creams.
+Neula ([ˈnewlə], plural: neules) is a type of Catalan biscuit, eaten traditionally at Christmas with cava wine, which they are often dipped into, and torró nougat.
+Neula consists of a very thin sheet of a mixture of egg whites, butter, sugar and flour, flavoured with lemon and rolled.

+Other popular versions include neules stuffed with torró de Xixona, or covered with a chocolate lay.
+Traditionally eaten at Christmas, they are also eaten at other times, sometimes with crema catalana or ice cream.

 Origin

-The noun neula comes from Latin nebula, meaning fog, because of its fine and light texture.
+The noun neula comes from the Latin nebula, meaning "fog", referring to the biscuit's fine and light texture.
 Some documents show that neules existed before torró, and torró has been shown to exist at least in the Middle Ages and was eaten, for example, at Jaume I's daughter's wedding.